 A Stone Room, a Glass Cabinet, and Whatever the Sea Brought In

-The building at Largo Parsano Vecchio 16 was storing Sorrento oranges long before the town became a stop on any traveller's itinerary.
-The thick-walled structure dates back roughly four centuries, and the cool, slightly enclosed feel that stone-and-plaster interiors produce in a southern Italian summer is not incidental to the experience — it is the experience.
+Da Bob Cook Fish is a restaurant in Sorrento, at Largo Parsano Vecchio, 16, serving Traditional Italian Seafood at about €60 per person.
+The thick-walled structure dates back roughly four centuries, and the cool, slightly enclosed feel that stone-and-plaster interiors produce in a southern Italian summer is not incidental to the experience, it is the experience.
 Arriving here, you are entering a space that was built for preservation, which turns out to be a sensible premise for a restaurant whose entire identity is built around fresh fish displayed, selected, and cooked the same day.

 That glass cabinet near the entrance is the menu in any meaningful sense.
-A printed list of dishes exists, but the better approach — and what the staff will often suggest unprompted , is to look at what is actually there: the fish laid out by the neighbouring fishmonger that morning, whole and identifiable, positioned so that a diner can make a decision with their eyes rather than from a description written the week before.
+A printed list of dishes exists, but the better approach, and what the staff will often suggest unprompted, is to look at what is actually there: the fish laid out by the neighbouring fishmonger that morning, whole and identifiable, positioned so that a diner can make a decision with their eyes rather than from a description written the week before.
 Along the Amalfi Coast and the Bay of Naples more broadly, this direct supply model between a restaurant and a local fish supplier is increasingly rare even where it is claimed.
 At Da Bob Cook Fish, the adjacency is literal: the fishmonger operates nearby, and the working relationship shapes what appears on the plate each day.

 The Craft of Letting Fish Be Fish